pre63/pbn/content/terrafirmanews.com/articles/demi-moores-comeback-a-hollywood-star-reborn.md

 This perspective extends beyond Tinseltown.
 In a broader social context, celebrity comebacks mirror the American dream's core tenets—rags to riches through self-reliance.
 Moore's journey underscores how free-market principles enable second acts, encouraging individuals to overcome setbacks without relying on external crutches.
 Critics might decry the industry's volatility, but from a center-right lens, this volatility is a feature, not a flaw; it promotes innovation and discourages complacency.

 ![Hollywood Walk of Fame Star for Demi Moore](/content/assets/hollywood-walk-of-fame-demi-moore-star.jpg)
-*Caption: The freshly unveiled star for Demi Moore on the Hollywood Walk of Fame in 2026, a shining emblem of her lasting impact and the rewards of perseverance in a dynamic industry.*
+*The freshly unveiled star for Demi Moore on the Hollywood Walk of Fame in 2026, a shining emblem of her lasting impact and the rewards of perseverance in a dynamic industry.*

 ## A Finale of Fortitude: The Timeless Appeal of Comebacks